klamt-lab/MCS_growth-coupling/README.md

+# Scripts and functions for computing gene knockout strategies (MCS) for different degrees of growth-coupled production

+Supplemetary code for:

-# Systematizing different notions of growth-coupled product synthesis and a single framework for computing corresponding strain designs (supplementary code)
+Systematizing different notions of growth-coupled product synthesis and a single framework for computing corresponding strain designs

-Scripts and functions for computing gene knockout strategies (MCS) for different degrees of growth-coupled production

 Philipp Schneider, Radhakrishnan Mahadevan, Steffen Klamt